HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **Supported Windows versions?**
 - Windows 10 64-bit and Windows 11 only (you can run ClamAV, but you can't run HydraDragonAntivirus on Windows 8.1 and it's not supported).
 If you want, I can create a 32-bit version for Windows 10 32-bit, but I faced some problems.
 ClamAV has limitations on 32-bit, so it's problematic.
 On Windows 8.1, ClamAV isn't supported because it's an outdated Windows version.
 You will get the `api-ms-win-crt-runtime-l1-1-0.dll` error.
 Even if you add this DLL, you will get another error: "Application failed to start properly (0xc000007b)."
 Then install this: [Microsoft VC Redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 After running `C:\Program Files\ClamAV\freshclam.exe` and `clamd.exe` with `clamd --install`, the setup is complete, but you can't run HydraDragonAntivirus on Windows 8.1 because you get an ImportError on line nine due to PySide6.

-**RAM usage?**
+**Minimum RAM?**
-- 8GB RAM is recommended as I use TinyLlama locally, but 4GB RAM is the minimum.
+- 8GB RAM is the minimum because I am using TinyLlama locally.
+I strongly recommend 8GB RAM.

 **Any sponsors or supporters?**
 - Yes, there are supporters of this project.
 Xcitium (Comodo) has expressed interest in supporting this project by sending malware samples, and Cisco Talos ClamAV community projects.